 The Corporation's objective in managing liquidity risk is to ensure that it will have sufficient liquidity to meet liabilities when due by maintaining sufficient cash to settle current liabilities and meet its anticipated working capital requirements.
-As at December 31, 2021, the Corporation had working capital (excluding debt) of \$4,920 as compared to \$2,549 for the corresponding 2020 period (please refer to "Non-GAPP and other Financial Measures section for further information").
-The Corporation's principal sources of liquidity are operating cash flows and its operating loan.
+As at December 31, 2022, the Corporation had working capital (excluding debt) of \$6,778 compared to \$4,873 at December 31, 2021 (please refer to "Non-GAAP and Other Financial Measures" section for further information).
+The Corporation's principal sources of liquidity are operating cash flows and its Demand Facility.
 The Corporation monitors its liquidity position on an ongoing basis and manages liquidity risk by regularly evaluating capital and operating budgets, forecasting cash flows and maintaining a sufficient credit facility to meet financing requirements.